The EDGE Language: Extended General Einsums for Graph Algorithms

-Every Einsum has a default populate action, implied by the assignment symbol ($=$), where non-empty coordinates appearing on the right-hand side are copied to the matching rank on left-hand side.
-If coordinates on one side do not appear on the other side, then a reduction or broadcast \emph{must} occur (see Section~\ref{ssec:mapreducepopulate}, points~\ref{item:reduce} and~\ref{item:broadcast}).
-Several problems need more complex populate operators, where the Einsum fills (populates) only the elements in the output tensor that satisfy a user-defined predicate, leaving the other elements unchanged.
-We discuss this further in Section~\ref{ssec:spopulate}.
+Every Einsum has a default \populate\ action, implied by the assignment symbol ($=$), where non-empty coordinates appearing on the right-hand side are copied to the matching rank on the left-hand side.
+If coordinates on one side do not appear on the other side, then a reduction or broadcast \emph{must} occur (see \S~\ref{ssec:mapreducepopulate}, points~\ref{item:reduce} and~\ref{item:broadcast}).
+Several problems need more complex populate operators, where the Einsum fills (populates) only the elements in the output tensor that satisfy a user-defined function, leaving the other elements unchanged.
+We discuss this further in \S~\ref{ssec:spopulate}.